 Curatorial action is proactive.
 In research, production and discourse, a curator engenders a multitude of processes, all of which are characterized by an ongoing alteration of perspective.
 These processes are shaped by the continuous oscillation between regarding and evaluating: sounding out and locating, collecting and gathering, producing and controlling, publishing and taking responsibility, reviewing and reflecting, discussing and contextualizing, documenting and disseminating, generating and concentrating can be part of the curatorial act.
-The nucleus of a curatorial position is formed in the way of how these diverse stress fields are handled.
+The nucleus of a curatorial position forms itself in the way of how these diverse stress fields are synchronized.

 Over the last twenty years, her curatorial work is dedicated to art-in-context projects.
 Her transdisciplinary projects are hosted at art institutions and in public space, in postindustrial ensembles and cultural heritage environments.
 She has been the founding curators of several sustainable art projects in Europe and Africa.
 Internationally she has been involved in projects in Belgium, Egypt, Estonia, Finland, France, Italy, Mali, Mexico, The Netherlands, North-Macedonia, Poland, Portugal, Russia, Senegal, Serbia, Singapore, Slovenia, South-Africa, Switzerland and Tunisia.

 2022 Tunis, MISE EN LUMIERE, Artistic Direction in Tandem with Aymen Gharbi

 2022 El Kef, INTERFERENCE YOUNG MASTERS, Artistic Direction in Tandem with Aymen Gharbi